 - Learn critical thinking processes. - Become conversant with basic legal concepts and selected areas of law affecting business transactions. - Understand and apply correctly legal terminology in the above areas. - Recognize ethical issues in business, including their legal implications. - Reason clearly, responsibly, and succinctly when faced with legal problems and questions. - 3.
 Course Description: This course introduces fundamental legal concepts and principles underlying the American legal system.
 We will examine theories about the legal system, statues and case law.
-Among the various substantive areas of law that we will study are constitutional law, contracts, torts, criminal law, employment law and intellectual property law This course combines readings, lectures, discussions, presentations and videos.
+Among the various substantive areas of law that we will study are constitutional law, contracts, torts, criminal law, employment law and intellectual property law.
+This course combines readings, lectures, discussions, presentations and videos.
 This course will also include several writing assignments. - 4.
-Contacting me: Please feel free to make an appointment to see me in my office, which is located in the Business Administration Transfer Office, C-207.
-The Business Transfer Program faculty are required to use Canvas for other communications, i.e., in lieu of email.
-If you send me a message through Canvas, please include in the subject line a description such as "Quiz," "Article Analysis," etc. If you do not receive a reply from me within 48 hours, it may mean I did not receive your message, so please send another. - 5.
-Attendance and Participation: In order to succeed in this course, you must prepare for and attend all classes.
-Preparation includes reading the assigned material prior to class.
-The assessments (quizzes and exams) will include material from our class sessions that are not necessarily included in the text.
-I will take attendance at the beginning of each class period.
-If you are not present when attendance is taken, I will mark you as absent.
-If you arrive late, you must see me after class on the same day in order for me to change the "absent" to "tardy."
+Communication: Please feel free to visit me during my office hours or make an appointment to see me in my office, which is located in the Business Administration Transfer Office, C-207.

+The Business Transfer Program faculty are required to use Canvas rather than email for written communication.
+If you send me a message through Canvas, please include in the subject line a description such as "Quiz," "Article Analysis," etc. If you do not receive a reply from me within 48 hours, it may mean I did not receive your message, so please send another.